oasis-tcs/openc2-ap-pf/oc2pf.md

 | **pf:rule_number** |   |   | valid | valid |   |
 | **file** |   |   |   |   | valid |

 Table 2.3-2 defines the Command Arguments that are allowed for a particular Command by the PF profile.
 A Command (the top row in Table 2.3-2) paired with an Argument (the first column in Table 2.3-2) defines an allowable combination.
+The subsection identified at the intersection of the Command/Argument provides details applicable to each Command as influenced by the Argument.

 **Table 2.3-2.
 Command Arguments Matrix**